 Making A Splash: 10 Things You Must Know Before Taking Your Dog to Swim

 Taking a dip in a lake?
 Staying cool in a pool?
 It’s summertime and playing in the water is a must, especially if your dog enjoys jumping in.
-But before he takes the plunge, here are a few things you should keep in mind.
+But before they take the plunge, here are a few things you should keep in mind.

 - Use your noggin

 Those common-sense things you do around the house apply at the lake, too.
 So remember to bring drinking water and a dish for your dog to drink from like you have back home.
-Keep an eye on him at all times (even if it’s just the eyes in the back of your head).
-Staying close to him means you can get to him sooner if something goes awry.
+Keep an eye on them at all times (even if it’s just the eyes in the back of your head).
+Staying close to them means you can get to them sooner if something goes awry.

 - Go fetch a fence

 Have a pool at home?
-Fence it off so your dog can’t go for a swim unsupervised, when he’s not wearing a life jacket.
-Make sure it’s tall enough so that he doesn’t get any big ideas.
+Fence it off so your dog can’t go for a swim unsupervised, when they are not wearing a life jacket.
+Make sure it’s tall enough so they don’t get any big ideas.